MarcoTomasRodriguez/eprinter/README.md

 ## Configuration file

-The configuration file is located at /etc/auto-printer.toml
+The configuration file should be located at /etc/auto-printer.toml

 The structure of this file is the following: